GroupEat/groupeat-api/workbench/groupeat/auth/docs/api/main.md

 # Group Authentication

-To authenticate against this API, you need to pass your token on each request through the Authorization header like so:
+To access protected routes, the authentication token should be passed on each request through the Authorization header like so:

 ```http
 Authorization: bearer {token}